leftygray/Leek_Analysis_Replication/README.md

 Directory Structure
 -------------------

 In addition to trialing tools we are exploring various ways to organize the project, with an eye to improving the organization and management of more serious research projects in the future.
-This is what we have come up with so.
+This is what we have come up with so far.

 All the project files are stored in 5 main directories.